 By bringing together ICT and sport with the focus on people, Fujitsu's goal is to help build communities in which everyone can live full and happy lives.
 Fujitsu understands the true power of sport as a vehicle for promoting the broader adoption of ICT by society through its customers, suppliers and regional residents.
 By resolving social issues in this way, we believe that we are stimulating growth toward a better future for Japan, and in turn, helping to create new business for ourselves and improve our corporate value.

-At the Tokyo 2020 Games, the keys to success will be the work of the 100,000 volunteers planned for the event and the role of the Paralympics in promoting community participation by disabled people.
+At the Tokyo 2020 Games, the keys to success will be the work of the 100,000 volunteers planned for the event and the role of the Paralympics in promoting community participation by people with disabilities.
 Fujitsu is boosting its social contribution programs with the aims of cultivating a corporate volunteer culture and promoting diversity, working toward practical implementation at the Games.

-To build a society that is welcoming to elderly and disabled citizens, we need to do more than simply provide the infrastructure (hardware).
-It is crucial that we also eliminate attitudinal barriers and actively encourage participation in society by the elderly and disabled through the concept of "Barrier-Free Minds".
+To build a society that is welcoming to elderly citizens and citizens with diabilities, we need to do more than simply provide the infrastructure (hardware).
+It is crucial that we also eliminate attitudinal barriers and actively encourage participation in society by elderly citizens and citizens with diabilities through the concept of "Barrier-Free Minds".

 In cooperation with the Business Community Conference for the Tokyo 2020 Olympic and Paralympic Games, Fujitsu is engaged in a range of volunteer programs, including trial sessions for wheelchair basketball and wheelchair assistance as well as cooperation with junior-high-school and high-school students in the drafting of accessibility maps.
 These maps indicate features such as steps in roads and pathways and the angle of incline on slopes, so that these elements can be taken into consideration by people pushing baby buggies or moving around in wheelchairs.
 These sorts of universal design initiatives are also examples of activities aimed at encouraging "Barrier-Free Minds".